 The development application typically commences with the owner/developer appointing a QP.

 After the QP submits a development application to the URA for planning permission, the common types of planning permission that may be granted are provisional permission and grant of written permission.
-Permissions may be unconditional, or subject to such conditions as the URA may think fit, with reasons being given in writing.
-Conditions may include a permission granted for a specified period and/or restrictions on the height, design, appearance or siting of buildings.
+Permissions may be unconditional, or subject to such conditions as the URA deems fit, with reasons being given in writing.
+Conditions may include granting permission for a specified period and/or restrictions on the height, design, appearance or siting of buildings.

-In addition, all building works would require building plan approval, including refurbishment of an existing building, except for those exempted under the BC Act.
+In addition, all building works require building plan approval, including the refurbishment of an existing building, except for those exempted under the BC Act.

 There is no formal process for a third party (eg, a member of the public) to intervene in the planning permission process or the building plan approval process.

 Where the URA rejects an application for planning permission, an appeal to the Minister for National Development may be made within 60 days of the date of notification of the decision.

 Where any application made for the approval of plans of any building works is refused, or is granted by the Commissioner of Building Control subject to terms and conditions, an aggrieved applicant may appeal to the Minister for National Development against the decision within 14 days of being served with notice of the decision.